How Long Should I Wait To Apply For SSDI Benefits?

-The surprising answer from this Social Security disability lawyer is – YOU DON’T NEED TO WAIT!!
+The surprising answer from this Louisiana Social Security disability lawyer is – YOU DON’T NEED TO WAIT!!
 And you probably shouldn't.

 When Can I Apply for SSDI Benefits?